collocations.org

 1. great fear

-VERB + TERROR
+VERB + terror

-be filled with, feel, have, shake/tremble with
+be filled with, feel, have

-He was filled with absolute terror at the sight. | the sheer terror she felt when she saw him | He had a real terror of darkness.
+He was filled with absolute terror at the sight.

-The explosion brought terror to hundreds of local residents. | He inspired terror in everyone he met.
+The explosion brought terror to hundreds of local residents.

 live in